BTIG Research lifts Marathon Digital Holdings Inc. [MARA] price estimate. Who else is bullish?

-Marathon Digital Holdings Inc. [NASDAQ: MARA] surged by $0.33 during the normal trading session on Friday and reaching a high of $11.45 during the day while it closed the day at $10.84.
-The company report on November 2, 2022 that Marathon Digital Holdings Announces Bitcoin Production and Mining Operation Updates for October 2022.
+Marathon Digital Holdings Inc. [NASDAQ: MARA] closed the trading session at $9.77 on 11/11/22.
+The day’s price range saw the stock hit a low of $8.89, while the highest price level was $9.95.
+The company report on November 8, 2022 that Marathon Digital Holdings Reports Third Quarter 2022 Results.

 Sponsored

+The stocks have a year to date performance of -70.27 percent and weekly performance of -9.87 percent.
+The stock has been moved at -14.22 percent over the last six months.
+The stock has performed -12.92 percent around the most recent 30 days and changed -44.65 percent over the most recent 3-months.

-The market cap for MARA stock reached $1.36 billion, with 109.44 million shares outstanding and 108.01 million shares in the current float.
-Compared to the average trading volume of 16.63M shares, MARA reached a trading volume of 24354036 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 16.82M shares, MARA reached to a volume of 21773762 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Marathon Digital Holdings Inc. [MARA]: